Reformat the vcf output of lumpy-sv

 Here we use the same Select lines that match an expression tools, this time with the parameters:

-• Select lines from: 9: Variant Lumpy Calling
+9: Variant Lumpy Calling - that:

-• the pattern: SVTYPE=BND
+matching - the pattern:

 TIP !